 Satellite Internet Requirements/Equipment

-- Read carefully and signup for satellite tv internet subscription.
+- Read carefully and signup for a satellite tv internet subscription.
 The two most popular companies that we currently have are Viasat and HughesNet.

 - Satellite internet dish/Antenna this will